tamera-brown/NYC-Taxi-Fare-Prediction/index.md

 ## Feature Engineering

 - Convert pickup dataframe from UTC to EST and account for daylight savings time
-- Exarcted the weekday, date, hour, month from the pickup dataframe
+- Extracted the weekday, date, hour, month from the pickup dataframe